The key to choosing the right commuter bike is ensuring that it is comfortable and practical for the type of riding you

 Like a road bike, most modern hybrids are usually built around 700c wheels.
 However, the tyres are often wider than a road bike’s – but usually not as wide as a mountain bike – allowing you to traverse rough roads and gravel paths with ease.

 Most hybrids are built with a rigid fork, but some are also sold with cheaper suspension forks.
-While the idea of suspension may seem appealing, be wary as most models are equipped with low-end forks that are heavy and tend to add little to the comfort of the bike.
+While the idea of suspension may seem appealing, be wary because most models are equipped with low-end forks that are heavy and tend to add little to the comfort of the bike.

-Cheaper hybrids will usually come with rim brakes, with more expensive models equipped with disc brakes.
-Disc brakes offer more powerful, predictable and reliable braking — regardless of the weather — than rim brakes and are definitely something you should look out for.
+Cheaper hybrids will usually come with rim brakes, while more expensive models will be equipped with disc brakes.
+Disc brakes offer more powerful, predictable and reliable braking, regardless of the weather, than rim brakes and are definitely something you should look out for.

 Hybrid bikes also offer almost unrivalled versatility, with many bikes bristling with bosses and mounts for every accessory imaginable.
 This makes them an ideal candidate for conversion to other duties, such as touring.